 A ” portable ” vision board was perfect for me.

-The nice thing about a vision board journal is that you can easily keep it, once you started a new one.
-I love sitting on the sofa on a Sunday afternoon, with a good cup of tea and browsing through my old dream board journals.
+The nice thing about a vision board journal is that you can easily keep it once you start a new one.
+I love sitting on the sofa on a Sunday afternoon with a good cup of tea and browsing through my old dream board journals.

 And be grateful for how far I’ve come.
 It’s like therapy.